dag81/vesyncOpenhabPyPort/README.md

 # VeSync Binding

-It's current support is for the CoreXXXS air purifiers branded as Levoit which utilise the VeSync app.
+It's current support is for the CoreXXXS air purifiers branded as Levoit which utilise the VeSync app based on the V2 protocol.

 Air Filtering models supported are Core200S, Core300S and Core400S.
-Air Humidifer models supported are Classic 300S, 600S (excluding writing support for warm mode / level - see GitHub issue).
+Air Humidifier models supported are Classic 300S, 600S (excluding writing support for warm mode / level - see GitHub issue).

+Potentially supported models:

+Air Humidifier Classic 200S (Same as 300S without the nightlight from initial checks)

 ### Restrictions / TODO